Two Acts, Revue, Rated G

 West End by the legendary Cameron Mackintosh, this exhilarating,

 of the radio, Five Guys Named Moe appear.
-To Jordan's iconic rhythm
+Set to Jordan's iconic rhythm

 and blues/jazz score, the Moes encourage Nomax to turn his life around